ncatlab/nlab-content/pages/7/6/1/4/24167/content.md

 This is a stub collecting information on the [[proof theory|proof theoretic]] strength of [[univalent type theory]] with [[higher inductive types]].

 Setzer computes the strength of MLTT+W. Voevodsky reduces Coq's inductive types to W-types.
-Coquand et al reduces univalence and some HITs to an unspecified constructive framework.
+Coquand et al reduces univalence and some HITs to an unspecified constructive framework, which can be taken to be CZF+REA with a sequence of universes.
+It follows from this work that univalent type theory and these HITs has the same proof theoretic strength as MLTT with inductive definitions and a sequence of universes.

 There is an [MO-question](http://mathoverflow.net/questions/69229/proof-strength-of-calculus-of-inductive-constructions) on the proof theoretic strength of pCIC.
 Avigad provide a general overview of the proof theory of predicative constructive systems.